Antisemitism

 From Persecution to Manipulation: Historical Continuities

+Hungary’s modern antisemitism has deep political roots dating back to the second half of the 19th century, culminating in the catastrophic rupture of the Holocaust.
 At the outbreak of the Second World War, Hungary had one of the largest and most integrated Jewish populations in Central Europe—around 825,000 people, including converts and those of mixed ancestry.
-However, under Miklós Horthy’sauthoritarian regime, which aligned itself with Nazi Germany, “Jewish Laws” established from 1938 defined Jews by ancestry and excluded them from public service and many professions.
-Following the German occupation in March 1944, the collaborationist Arrow Cross Party accelerated persecution: over 400,000 Hungarian Jews were deported to Auschwitz-Birkenau within eight weeks, while thousands more were executed along the banks of the Danube in Budapest.
-By the end of the war, nearly three-quarters of Hungary’s pre-war Jewish population—around 565,000 people—had been murdered.
+Under Miklós Horthy’s authoritarian regime, aligned with Nazi Germany, “Jewish Laws” introduced from 1938 defined Jews by ancestry and excluded them from public life and professions.
+Following the German occupation in March 1944, the collaborationist Arrow Cross Party accelerated persecution: over 400,000 Hungarian Jews were deported to Auschwitz-Birkenau within eight weeks, while thousands were executed along the Danube in Budapest.
+By the end of the war, nearly three-quarters of Hungary’s pre-war Jewish population—around 565,000 people—had been murdered, destroying centuries of Jewish presence and creating a profound demographic and cultural rupture.

 The Return of the Repressed